Signs That You Will Be Denied for Disability SSDI

 You’ve Had a Previous Denial

 Cooperate throughout the process when the SSA contacts you with requests.
-You might think such requests are signs of an impending disability denial, but that’s not necessarily the case.
+You might think such requests are signs that you will be denied for disability SSDI, but that’s not necessarily the case.
 The SSA may need more information to make its decision.
 Providing this information promptly doesn’t guarantee approval, but it can help your odds.

 Keep in mind that the SSA is often backlogged, and a long delay does not necessarily mean an impending denial.
 The SSA often takes six to eight months (or more) to process a claim.